 - c.
-Enter the appropriate IP address.

-- If the Avaya CMS system is not on a subnet, select None.

-- 12. Click <Next> to continue.
+Enter the appropriate IP address. - If the Avaya CMS system is not on a subnet, select None. - 12.
+Click <Next> or press F2 to continue. - On T4-1 systems, a confirmation screen is presented.
+If the information is correct, press F2 to continue. - 14.
 The system displays the Kerberos options.